 - a.
 Regular blogs that help demystify employee share ownership. - b.
 Reduced rates for our training programs. - c.
 Attendance at the Annual Conference and Awards night. - d.
 Free access to a network of like-minded people to exchange ideas, experience and practices. - e.
 Referral to experienced, specialist advisors for advice on tax, legal, and ESOP finance matters. - f.
 Access to a network of professional HR specialists, company secretaries, workplace relations professionals and employee representatives. - g.
 To be an active voice in research and policy work that can be used to influence Government and other decision-makers. - h.
 Access to our international connections.

 For further information on Employee Ownership Australia, including how to join as a member, visit our website at www.employeeownership.com.au

-- A selection of slides from the Meld Studios presentation at the 2020/21 Virtual Annual Conference (Online)
+- A selection of slides from the EOA Expert Panel Webinar series (online)

 Activities and Business Review